hashgraph/hedera-nft-sdk/README.md

 This package includes all sorts of tooling for the Hedera NFT ecosystem, including:

-1. **Local token metadata validator:** Verify your metadata locally against the [token metadata JSON schema V2](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2) for NFTs, which returns errors and warnings against the standard.
+1. **Local token metadata validator:** Verify your metadata locally against the [token metadata schema](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2) for NFTs, which returns errors and warnings against the standard.
 You can also define your own token metadata standard and add it to the package to use this schema for validation.
-2. **Local metadata validator:** Verify a local folder containing multiple JSON metadata files against the standard before publishing the NFT collection on the Hedera network.
+2. **Local metadata validator:** Verify a local folder containing multiple JSON metadata files against the token metadata schema before publishing the NFT collection on the Hedera network.
 3. **Risk score calculation:** Calculate a risk score for an NFT collection from the token information or by passing a token ID of an NFT on the Hedera testnet or mainnet.
 4. **Rarity score calculation:** Calculate the rarity scores for a local folder containing multiple JSON metadata files for an NFT collection.
 5. **Trait occurrence calculation:** Calculate how often different values for a given trait occur in a collection, percentage-based.
 6. **NFT SDK methods:** A wrapper around the Hedera NFT API to create a new NFT collection, mint NFTs, and transfer NFTs.
 7. **Royalty Fee Creator:** A factory to define the fees for the Hedera NFT API when creating an NFT collection.
-8. **Metadata Validator:** A tool for validating metadata objects according to [token metadata JSON schema V2](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2), providing comprehensive verification of metadata compliance with the selected standard.
+8. **Metadata Validator:** A tool for validating metadata objects according to [token metadata schema](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2), providing comprehensive verification of metadata compliance with the selected standard.
-9. **Metadata Builder:** Enables the creation and assembly of NFT metadata objects in a structured format and conducts instant validation within its build method, ensuring adherence to [token metadata JSON schema V2](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2) standard prior to deployment.
+9. **Metadata Builder:** Enables the creation and assembly of NFT metadata objects in a structured format and conducts instant validation within its build method, ensuring adherence to [token metadata schema](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2) prior to deployment.
 10. **Convert CSV To Metadata Objects:** Facilitates the conversion of CSV file data into structured metadata objects, streamlining the initial stages of NFT metadata preparation.
 11. **Convert Metadata Objects to JSON Files:** Transforms validated metadata objects into JSON files, ensuring that NFT metadata is properly formatted and stored for deployment.
 12. **Prepare Metadata Objects From CSV Rows:** Processes rows of CSV data into ready to validate metadata objects, bridging the gap between raw data collection and NFT metadata standardization.